MicrosoftDocs/sdk-api/sdk-api-src/content/traceloggingprovider/nf-traceloggingprovider-traceloggingunregister.md

 ### -param hProvider

-The handle of the provider to unregister.
+The handle of the TraceLogging provider to unregister.

 ## -remarks